1)numpy.mat

 I : ndarray of shape (N,M)

-An array where all elements are equal to zero, except for the k-th
+An array where all elements are equal to zero, except for the k

 diagonal, whose values are equal to one.